Domaine LeSeurre · Seneca Lake, NY

 We could run a poll.
 We could ask for a vote.
 But we want to know how each option lands — how it sounds in your mouth, what it makes you feel, what you'd say to a friend about it.

-The six candidates
+The seven candidates

 Discover the names.